joshuaboniface/supersensor2/README.md

 ### To Solder or Not To Solder

-Personally, for my Supersensor 1.x's and the initial batch of Supersensor 2.x's, I directly soldered all the non-ESP components to the board.
-This proved to be a major mistake when I later decided to switch from SGP30's to SGP41's after some testing and I had to desolder all of them, ruining several PCBs in the process.
-It was also a hassle to desolder the existing sensors for reuse during the 1.x to 2.x conversion.
+I strongly encourage anyone building one of these units to leverage sockets for all components.
+First, this provides good spacing between components which can help with general better performance.
+It can also allow for quick swapping if any turn out to be defective or if future changes are warranted.

-As a result, I actually strongly encourage anyone building one of these units to leverage sockets for all components, to allow for quick swapping if any turn out to be defective or if future changes are warranted.
+**If you use the [case](/case), it is sized assuming socketed components!** So for case users you must socket all components.

-Note that due to the PCB design, you *must* socket at least one set of components - either the ESP32 or the sensors on the front.
+Note that due to the PCB design, you *must socket at least one* set of components - either the ESP32 or the sensors on the front.
 Due to the positioning and overlap, it would be impossible to solder everything directly to the board, as the ESP covers several of the solder points of the front sensors and vice versa.